marceloclp/challenge-martian-robots/README.md

   that have been placed in it, like the scent left by a robot), and what positions are out of bounds.
-Its responsibility is to abstract away any implementation details on how a planet's terrain is shaped (be it a flat surface, a circular array or a graph with holes in the middle).
+Its responsibility is to abstract away any implementation details on how a planet's terrain is shaped (be it a flat surface, a circular array or a graph with holes in the middle) and expose a simple, universal way of interacting with any type of surface.
-- `Robot`s, which hold state about the position and rotation inside an abstract surface.
+- `Robot`s, which hold state about its positioning and rotation inside an abstract surface.
 Robots on their own can't interact with or manipulate Surfaces - and the inverse is also true.
+In fact, they are not even aware of what surface they are on.
+The only thing they keep track of is their positioning and rotation.
-Its responsibility is to abstract all the implementation details on how a thing could transverse and rotate in a 2d physical surface.
+  Its responsibility is to abstract all the implementation details on how a physical thing could transverse and rotate in a 2d physical surface.
-- and finally `RobotInstruction`s, which are the bridge between robots and surfaces.
-A Robot Instruction defines how a robot interact and manipulates a surface by consuming both APIs.
+- and finally `RobotInstruction`s, which are what bridges robots and surfaces, and define how a robot manipulates a surface.
+A robot instruction is a well defined sequence of steps a robot takes.
+It's like a reducer: take a snapshot of a Robot and a Surface in any moment in time, apply an instruction, and that will give you the next state of the robot and the surface.
+Instructions are the only thing that can update Robots or Surfaces.

 ```mermaid
 flowchart LR